Project-Counter/cop5/source/appendices/e-audit-requirements-and-tests/02-audit-tests.rst

 E.2.5.1 Journal Access Types
 ''''''''''''''''''''''''''''

 Within the Title Report, breakdowns by Access_Type are essential.
 There are therefore a series of audit tests designed to determine report providers’ compliance with requirements for reporting Access_Type.

-These tests only apply where Journals with more than one Access_Type are available on a platform.
+**Option 1**: Report provider offers journal articles under just one Access_Type.

+The auditor MUST request 100 journal articles.

+This MUST result in 100 each of Total_Item_Investigations, Total_Item_Requests, Unique_Item_Investigations and Unique_Item_Requests with the appropriate Access_Type.

-**Option 1**: Report provider offers journal articles under two Access_Types.
+**Option 2**: Report provider offers journal articles under two Access_Types.

 The auditor MUST request 50 journal articles with each Access_Type.